moulyajanjarla/course_registration_portal/README.md

 Ensure that you created the course_registration database and imported the courses.sql file correctly in phpMyAdmin.
 Conclusion
 The Course Registration Portal is a simple, yet effective web application for managing course registrations in a college setting.
 The portal supports different user roles (students, faculty, parents) and provides a user-friendly interface for managing courses.
 This project is ideal for learning about web development, databases, and PHP-based user authentication.

-Feel free to modify and enhance this project for your needs!